-Editor’s Note: This is part of an ongoing series about the development and deployment of new tolling technologies and business processes, and their compatibility from state to state, as mandated by the 2012 highway funding reauthorization.
+Editor’s Note: This is article is part of continuing coverage about the development and deployment of new tolling technologies and business processes, and their compatibility from state to state, as mandated by the 2012 highway funding reauthorization.

 States Not Ready To Meet Original Congressional Deadline